-To become an energy engineer you need to have an engineering or scientific-related degree.
+To become an energy engineer you need to have a degree in engineering or a scientific subject.
 Relevant subjects include:

 - renewable or sustainable energy.

 Renewable and sustainable energy solutions are increasing in both their profile and application.
-This has led to a number of specialist degrees being available that focus on energy and the environment, such as energy engineering, sustainable energy and climate science.
+This has led to a number of specialist qualifications becoming available that focus on energy and the environment, such as energy engineering, sustainable energy and climate science.

-A postgraduate qualification is not essential but it can be useful, particularly if your first degree is not in an engineering or science-related subject.
+A postgraduate qualification isn't essential but can be useful, particularly if your first degree is not in engineering or a related science.
 Courses are available in a variety of relevant subjects including renewable energy engineering, sustainable energy systems and energy futures.
 Such courses can also help develop particular interests and may help to secure a more senior position.

-It is useful if your first degree or Masters is accredited by a relevant professional body, such as the Energy Institute or Institution of Engineering and Technology (IET), as it can help you to achieve the status of chartered engineer at a later date.
+It's useful if your first degree or Masters is accredited by a relevant professional body, such as the Energy Institute (EI) or Institution of Engineering and Technology (IET), as this will help you to achieve the status of chartered engineer at a later date.
 Details of accredited courses are available at Engineering Council - Accredited Course Search.

 Foreign language skills can be an advantage for working in multinational companies.

-Most employers look for candidates with experience, so any relevant knowledge and skills you can build up through a placement as part of your course or work experience is useful.
+Most employers will expect you to have some experience, so any relevant knowledge and skills you can build up through a placement as part of your course or work experience is useful.
 A number of the major oil and petroleum companies, including BP and Shell, offer summer and one-year internships.

 You can make speculative applications for work experience with various employers.
 Relevant contact details can be found at Energy Institute - Company Members Directory.

-It is also helpful to become a student member of relevant societies, institutes or charities.
+It's also helpful to become a student member of relevant societies, institutes or charities.
 As well as increasing your knowledge of the sector and showing commitment to potential employers, it will provide opportunities to network and make useful contacts.
-In addition, it is important to keep track of developments and changes in the sector.
+In addition, it's important to keep track of developments and changes in the sector.

-Demand for energy engineers is good as employers in all the major sectors are recognising the need to develop specialist energy posts due to increasing legislation, rising energy prices and a greater public awareness.
-Almost every area of industry uses a large amount of energy in its production processes; therefore there are many organisations that employ energy engineers including:
+Demand for energy engineers is good as employers in all the major sectors recognise the need to develop specialist energy posts due to increasing legislation, rising energy prices and a greater public awareness.
+There are many organisations that employ energy engineers, including:

 - government departments.

-Energy engineers are also based in research departments where they research, develop and test alternative sources of energy, such as wind, solar, tidal and geothermal power.
+You could also be based in a research department where you would research, develop and test alternative sources of energy, such as wind, solar, tidal and geothermal power.

-Other potential areas where energy engineers can find work include:
+Other potential areas where you could find work include: